NormProgr/basketball_predict/README.md

 ## Usage

-To run this project a Python and LaTex distribution is required.
+To run this project a Python and a LaTex distribution is required.
 The project was tested on windows 11 and macOS 10.15.7 with Python 3.11.0.
+All further dependencies are included in the environment.

 To get started, create and activate the environment with